 Crossocheilus Siamensis, otherwise known as the Siamese Algae Eater, is a member of the Cyprinidae (carp) family.
 In the wild, they live in Thailand and the Malayan peninsula.
-It is a relatively hardy species to keep, as long as there is some algae in your aquarium, or you feed them some algae wafers and maintain your aquarium well.
+It is a relatively hardy species to keep, as long as there’s some algae in your aquarium, or you feed them some algae based foods and maintain your aquarium well.

 The Siamese Algae Eater can grow to about 6.3” (16cm) and need at least a 30-gallon aquarium to accommodate them in a group of about five or more.
 This fish can be kept on their own, but it thrives best in a group.